-If the project is to proceed, it will require a range of approvals under Victorian legislation.
+The project may require a range of approvals under Victorian legislation.
 DELWP coordinates the EES process as closely as practicable with the approvals procedures, consultation and public notice requirements.
-Figure 3 outlines the steps in the EES process and the parallel coordination of statutory processes.
+Figure 2 outlines the steps in the EES process and the parallel coordination of statutory processes.

-Figure 3: Coordination of statutory assessment and approvals processes
+Figure 1: Coordination of statutory assessment and approvals processes